-In Germany, the shock wave or electro-hydraulic fragmentation is currently only being used to a limited extent.
-It should be regarded as a type of pulsed power technology, which represents a largely new technology in Germany.
-Previous applications at research institutes were limited mostly to the homogeneous fragmentation of old concrete.
-Commercial applications exist in the form of extracorporeal shock wave therapy (“lithotripsy”), sheet metal forming or sand removal from sand mold parts in the casting industry.
+The shock wave or electrohydraulic fragmentation process is currently only used to a limited extent in Germany.
+It can be classified in the field of pulsed power technology, which represents a largely new technology in Germany.
+Previous applications at research institutes were mostly limited to the homogeneous fragmentation of old concrete.
+Commercial applications exist in the form of extracorporeal shock wave therapy (“lithotripsy”), sheet metal forming or sanding of sand castings in the casting industry.